CG series ultrasonic clamp-on flow sensors / flow meters are compact in size, and can measure flow a...

 Consequently, an increasing number of biopharmaceutical companies have begun to develop and implement the perfusion process.

-What is the perfusion process?
+What is the bio perfusion process?

 Perfusion process refers to continuously perfusing the culture medium (including medium, additives, alkali, etc.) into the fermenter during the biological fermentation process, while simultaneously flowing out waste culture medium (including depleted medium, cell waste, sampling volume, etc.) at the same flow rate, thereby providing a relatively constant culture environment to achieve a higher unit yield.